amovah/stringing/README.md

 Type: `Number`, Optional.

-Default: `10`
+Default: `15`

 length of your string.
+Please pass a number greater than 14 for more better unique.
+It's not absolute unique, I can call it 'semi-unique'.

 ## Examples